Zora Health

 Just let us know what you are interested in and we will find you the right provider!

-At Zora Health, we help to connect you with the right providers and clinics who will work with you to explore all available treatment options and recommend the best plan for your unique situation.
+At Zora Health, we connect you with IVF clinics committed to exploring all available treatment options and recommending the best plan possible for your unique fertility needs.

 1

-The doctor and clinical team will review your medical history and determine your best treatment plan.
+Your doctor and clinical team will review your medical history and determine the best IVF treatment plan for you.

-If IVF is recommended, you will be advised on the schedule, necessary medication, and how to prepare for the treatment process.
+You will then be advised on the schedule, what medication you’ll need to take, and how to prepare for the IVF procedure.

 2

-Your care team may recommend using birth control pills.
-These pills can help synchronize follicle growth during ovarian stimulation and offer scheduling flexibility.
+Your care team may recommend you to take birth control pills first.
+These pills can help synchronize follicle growth during ovarian stimulation in the next step.
+It also grants you flexibility in scheduling the date for egg retrieval.

 3